 - Veggies: Toppings like mushrooms, home fries, jalapenos, bell peppers, onion, spinach, and tomatoes make great morning toppings!

 Want to spice up your pizza?
 Add spicy seasonings or hot sausages!
 Also, change up the cheeses to a cheddar cheese sauce or processed cheese.

 How to make Breakfast Pizza?

-- Dough- stretch the pizza crust out to a rectangle shape.
+- Make the pizza Dough or use store-bought pizza dough- stretch the pizza crust out to a rectangle shape or circle.

-- Top- spread some sausage gravy over the pizza crust and top with, the beaten raw egg and milk mixture, cheese, salt, and pepper.
+- Toppings- spread some sausage gravy over the pizza crust and top with cooked scrambled eggs, and cheese.

 - Bake- you don’t even need a pizza stone for breakfast pizza!
 Simply grease your sheet-pan and bake on the bottom rack of the oven.

 Leftover Breakfast pizza is even good cold!
 Pizza reheats best in a toaster oven or skillet to keep the crust crisp.
 Microwaving it will still be good just not as crusty as fresh from the oven pizza.

 To store: wrap slices in plastic wrap or layer into a ziplock bag and keep refrigerated.